BXYMartin/SQL-TextbookDB/README.md

 * DJango 2.0.7

 ## On Demands
+To meet the need of textbook exchange in high school, we designed a online transaction system for new and second-hand textbooks.
+Also, we can recommend certain books from the booklist, if the user fills up the department field.

 | Three Submodules | Functions |
 | - | :-: |
 | ☁ User System | Including `Normal User`, `Retailer` and `Administrator` |